West Highland Way Packing List

 Travel Insurance

-Naturally, being a Scot, I get access to free healthcare through our National Health Service but I am aware that many of my readers are not actually British so word of warning – get travel insurance before you leave for the UK.
+Naturally, as a Scot, I have access to free healthcare through our National Health Service, but I am aware that many of my readers are not actually British, so word of warning—get travel insurance before you leave for the UK.

-Luckily my extensive research had paid off (literally) as our insurer, True Traveller, refunded us speedily and without fuss.
+Luckily, my extensive research paid off (literally), as our insurer, True Traveller, refunded us speedily and without fuss.
 Heading to Scotland to hike?
 See if True Traveller works for you by searching their rates here.

 You can read our insurance comparison guide here.